 Merritt-Harrison was commissioned by a housing association to undertake an operational and financial review of catering provision at one of its care homes and to comment on plans for the design and operation of a new catering facility at another location.
 A business development feasibility study also examined the potential to provide catering to third parties and residents of other homes within the group.
-The consultancy has continued to provide support with the management of catering services, including monitoring of food quality, health and safety, attendance and advice at staff recruitment interviews, mentoring of management in menu costing and food allergen training for all catering staff.
+The consultancy provided further support with the management of catering services, including monitoring of food quality, health and safety, attendance and advice at staff recruitment interviews, mentoring of management in menu costing and food allergen training for all catering staff.

 Merritt-Harrison undertook an option appraisal for a proposed new café at a community arts centre, which was to be redeveloped with the help of lottery funds.
 Following market research into the local competition and consultation with stakeholders, the catering concept was developed based on identification of the target market, aspirations and constraints.
 Three design options were prepared for consideration by the trustees and financial models were developed, based on the use of both staff and volunteers, to demonstrate the viability of the preferred option.
 The advantages and disadvantages of contracting out the catering service were also highlighted and job descriptions prepared for key staff.